AkstonCap/q-wallet/README.md

 ### Security Features
 - 🔑 **Password Protected** - Strong password encryption
 - 🔢 **PIN Authentication** - Additional PIN layer for transaction approval
-- 🔐 **Memory-Only Session Storage** - Session ID and PIN stored in RAM only (chrome.storage.session), never written to disk
+- 🔐 **Memory-Only Session Storage** - Session ID and PIN stored in chrome.storage.session (RAM only), NEVER written to disk
+- 🔒 **Encrypted Fallback** - If browser doesn't support session storage, uses memory-only encryption key (lost on reload)
 - 🚪 **Lock/Unlock** - Lock your wallet when not in use
 - 👁️ **Automatic Session Cleanup** - Sessions automatically terminated on logout or browser close
 - 🛡️ **Defense in Depth** - Multiple layers of security protection